not-inept/Crypto-Elections-Board/README.md

 ####EB
 - registerVoter
 - isRegisteredVoter -- verifies registration
-- collectVotes -- auth the voter, get the users votes for each candidate
 - signVote -- blind sign the vote
 - encryptVote -- encrypt with p pke
-- sendVotes -- send the votes for the voter for each candidate
+- sendVotes -- verify voter, send the votes for the voter for each candidate
 - receiveTotal -- receive the total from the ca
 - announceResults -- announce the results from ca
+- startVote

 Bulletin Board App
 ####BB